httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 suited towards cryptographic constructions such as signatures.

 However, these rely on collision-resistance for their security proofs [CMU-836068].
-The MD5 and SHA-1 algorithms are vulnerable to collisions attacks and they are NOT RECOMMENDED.
+The MD5 and SHA-1 algorithms are vulnerable to collisions attacks, so MD5 MUST NOT be used and SHA-1 is NOT RECOMMENDED.

 ## Digest for end-to-end integrity